ncm/nytm-spelling-bee/article.md

 they should on Intel Haswell chips, probably because of branch prediction failures^[<https://gcc.gnu.org/bugzilla/show_bug.cgi?id=67153>].
-(Wrapping "`!(word & ~seven)`" in `__builtin_expect(..., false)` works around the bug.)
+(Wrapping "`!(word & ~seven)`" in `__builtin_expect(..., false)` works around the hardware bug.)
 It's possible that Gcc will learn someday to step around the Haswell bug by itself, or new microcode will fix it, but I'm amazed that Intel released Haswell that way.^[Maybe I shouldn't
-be: <http://danluu.com/cpu-bugs/>]  I don't know yet if it's fixed in Broadwell or Skylake.
+be: <http://danluu.com/cpu-bugs/>]  I don't know yet if it Intel fixed it in Broadwell or Skylake.

 Rust has some rough edges, but coding in it was kind of fun.
 As with C++, if a Rust program compiles at all, it generally works, more or